Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/visualization.md

 You've spent the last day learning about, and concentrating on, APIs.
 Now it is perhaps time to admit that there is a raging debate in the field over the relative place of APIs vs. graphical user interfaces on digital editions.
 On the one hand, if you create an elaborate user interface through which a reader is supposed exclusively to access your edition, is that not putting barriers in the way of scholars who are interested in incorporating your text and data in ways that you might not have foreseen?
 On the other hand, is presentation, visual choice, and even stylesheet design not a form of rhetoric, or of argument?

-We can look at <a href="../week_2/sample_visualizations.md">some examples of interfaces and what stories they are trying to tell.</a>
+We can look at [some examples of interfaces and what stories they are trying to tell](../week_2/sample_visualizations.md).

 We can also consider the use of software that is intended to produce a standard interface for a critical edition, such as <a href="https://visualizationtechnology.wordpress.com">EVT</a> or <a href="http://www.bbaw.de/telota/software/ediarum">Ediarum</a>.